This includes paid ads and other SERP features like Knowledge Graphs and Featured Snippets.

 The competition faced by industries after the evolution of the internet has not only touched the healthcare and medical niche but has also called for the digital marketing revolution.

 All the rules set by Google are engraved in its Search Quality Rater Guidelines (SQRG).
-If you’re someone who manages healthcare and medical websites, the inferences within the 160-page SQRG document is vital for your success in the coming days.
+If you’re someone who manages healthcare and medical websites, the inferences within the 160-page SQRG document are vital for your success in the coming days.

-You may have already heard about the Google Medic Algorithm Update which was launched in August 2018 that took a clean sweep of the sites that didn’t comply with Google’s Quality Rater guidelines.
+You may have already heard about the Google Medic Algorithm Update, launched in August 2018, which took a clean sweep of the sites that didn’t comply with Google’s Quality Rater guidelines.

 If you’re unaware of this update, let me give you a brief.
 The traffic of many healthcare and wellness websites across the world took a plunge in August after Google rolled out an incremental algorithm update.

 The research revealed that the health and wellness websites affected by the medic update failed to follow the practices that Google had mandated in the Search Quality Rater guidelines.

-Of course, you have to optimize your health or medical website before launching it but if you’re seeing a dip in traffic and conversion, consider conducting a quality check on your Healthcare/Medical SEO strategies.
+Of course, you have to optimize your health or medical website before launching it but if you see a dip in traffic and conversion, consider conducting a quality check on your Healthcare/Medical SEO strategies.
 Here’s a list of Medical SEO Tips that can help you.

 Declare the Intent of Your Healthcare/Medical Website

 Is your healthcare/medical website showcasing its intent clearly within the first fold of the homepage?
 According to the Google Search Quality Rating guidelines, it’s imperative to reveal the purpose of websites to the target audience clearly.

 Once, I came across a health-niche website that just read “Unleashing Your Inner Power.”

 This is a catchy title tag, but it doesn’t give the target audience and Google any clue about what the website is offering.

 Another mistake that I see on many healthcare websites is the lack of text on the homepage.
-These are mostly product-based websites that create images with text embedded on it.
+These are mostly product-based websites that create images with text embedded in it.

 So, if you’re managing image-heavy healthcare or medical websites, ensure that there is an H1 tag that briefly describes the purpose of the website.